run-x/opta/CONTRIBUTING.md

 Finally, never submit a PR that will put the main branch in broken state.
 If the PR is part of multiple PRs to complete a large feature and cannot work on its own, you can create a feature branch and merge all related PRs into the feature branch before creating a PR from feature branch to main.

+## Community
+Everyone is welcome to come and hangout in our [Slack](https://slack.opta.dev/).

+Please maintain appropriate, professional conduct while participating in our community.
+This includes all channels of communication.
+We take reports of harassment or unwelcoming behavior very seriously.
+To report such behavior, please contact us via [email](mailto:info@runx.dev).